 Our Cook the Books Club selection this time brings us to Iran, thanks to Jennifer Klinec, author of the memoir The Temporary Bride.1 The book starts with the story of Klinec's upbringing in Canada, her move to London to follow her corporate career and her decision to leave such career in favor of opening a cooking school out of her apartment.
 That is the background to her trip to Iran: Persian food called out to her and dissatisfaction with her life added its weight.
 In Iran, she meets a young man and the story of their relationship and attendant tribulations takes up the rest of the book.
 I found the first part of the story more interesting.
-Once Klinec arrives in Iran, the book could not hold my attention.
+Once Klinec arrives in Iran, the book could not hold my attention and my progress in reading was slow.

 While traditional Persian dishes feature in the book, there are no recipes.
 I did some reading, focusing on eggplant, a favorite vegetable that I can still find at the farmers' market here.
 I also wanted a vegetarian dish, so ended up on a vegetarian version of Khoresht gheymeh bademjan , stew of split peas (gheymeh) and eggplant (bademjan).
 I had never cooked with split peas before so this gave me a great chance to change that.